 See Facilitator Tips for helpful notes.
 The reflection of this activity should not be skipped.

-2.Ask students to choose their 5 most important leadership characteristics from the list, the handout, or from their own experience.
-If students want to use leadership characteristics that are not found on the list, that is great!
+1.Ask students to choose their 5 most important values from the list, the handout, or from their own experience.
+If students want to identify values that are not found on the list, that is great!
 The list is there as a resource.
-You want students to identify traits and characteristics that they feel are the most important aspects of a leader.
+You want students to identify the core values that they feel are the most important to them.

-4. Once everyone is confident of their top five, ask students to hold their “cards” in their
+3. Once everyone is confident of their top five, ask students to hold their “cards” in their

-5. …Pause for effect.
+5. Pause for effect.
 Ask students to now discard one of their cards.
 This should be the trait that is least important to them of the five.

 10. Whew!
 Congratulate the students for doing that difficult mental exercise.

 As with many of the activities in this section, changing the theme of the activity to meet other goals can be effective.
 Instead of values, use your school virtues, leadership characteristics, or another theme that the group is working on.

 Facilitator Tips and Notes